CoreLaZz/kinghotel/README.md

 KingHotel is open source software licensed under the MIT License.

+This means that:

+- The software is provided "as is", without warranty of any kind.
+- Anyone is free to use, modify, distribute, and sell the software.
+- The only requirement is that the original copyright and license notice must be included with the software.

+For more details, see the [LICENSE](LICENSE) file in the project repository.

 ---

 For more information, please contact Sokla Lor at [soklalor007@gmail.com].